I am a freelance writer experienced in writing and editing a wide variety of content.

-Creative Writing 101 will be a weekly post, or hub, that I'll do to talk about the basics of Creative Writing.
-In this section, we will be analyzing important terminology, and how to use certain techniques of writing.
+In this article, I talk about the basics of creative writing.
+We will be analyzing important terminology and how to use certain techniques of writing.
 I'll be using all the knowledge my training has left me, along with some other sources.
-We will start our teachings of Creative Writing with a rundown of Literary Devices, and week by week we will dive in deeper detail on some of the most important devices.
-Let's start with the first hub of Creative Writing 101.
+We will start with a rundown of literary devices and elements.

 A story can't exist without literary elements.
 Any written or spoken story will have them.
 The definition of literary elements is: the parts that form a story.
 Any written story has plot, a setting, characters, and other elements.
 These are highly used by writers to make a story more compelling, interesting, and overall more complete.
 Some important literary elements, and their brief definitions are listed down bellow.